 The Faculty Development Committee invites proposals from long-term faculty members for the Faculty Professional Enhancement Program.
 Long-term is defined as tenured, tenure-track, or other contract faculty members who have completed two or more years of service at the University of Montana and who anticipate being on contract during the project year.
 The committee considers proposals for the Instructional Development, Mini-Sabbatical, Short-Term Academic Enrichment, and Visiting Scholar Programs.
-The proposed activity must begin after January 1, 2014 and the bulk of the activity must take place between January 1 and June 30, 2014.
+The proposed activity must begin after July 1, 2014 and the bulk of the activity must take place between July 1 and December 31, 2014.
+Applications are due on Friday, April 18, 2014 at 12:00 p.m.
 The programs are competitive and the maximum amount of funding per award is $1,500.

 - The Instructional Development Program is intended to help faculty members develop new courses, develop new pedagogical skills, or incorporate new technologies into teaching.
 Proposals might also include travel to a special seminar or workshop on instructional methods or sponsorship of a faculty-development workshop or seminar series at UM.

 - The Mini-Sabbatical Program offers faculty an opportunity to acquire new skills in research, creative activity, and teaching by traveling off-campus for a period no shorter than five working days (excluding travel) and up to one semester.
 Proposals are encouraged in which the applicant works in a specialized laboratory, takes a course at another university, works with a master artist or scholar, attends a workshop or seminar, or undertakes similar efforts of a professional nature.
 Note that the committee will not support attendance at routine association meetings.